Life Sciences Final Years

 The final year projects programme is scheduled to start at the beginning of March 2022.
 Most final year project options on this programme require in-person work in our laboratories or other specialist spaces or fieldwork.
 In the event of a suspension of on-campus activity at this time, if your project is computational it may be possible to complete this remotely.
 If your project requires in-person presence on campus, then your project will transition to a different format capable of being completed remotely.

 Support for online learning

 To access the content of the programme online you will be expected to have access to a computer (comparable to the laptop we offer for loan; HP EliteBook 840 G7, i5-10310U processor, 16Gb RAM, 256Gb solid state disk, 14” HD screen, Windows 10 Pro 64, webcam; see https://www8.hp.com/h20195/v2/GetDocument.aspx?docname=4AA7-6811ENUC), reliable internet connection with a minimum of sustained 10 MBps down/upload speed and be able to use Microsoft Teams.
 Your College IT account will provide you with free access to the Office365 suite of tools, and further information about how to use Microsoft Teams is available at https://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/office-365/apps/microsoft-teams/ .

 Training and support for how to use other systems and software will be provided during the programme induction and through specific modules.

 We anticipate you will be able to complete the programme within the timescale previously advertised.

-On site in-person teaching will still be delivered at the South Kensington campus, at the Silwood Park Campus or in accommodation within the South Kensington neighbourhood.
+In-person activities will still be delivered at the South Kensington and Silwood Park campuses.